Pa1eAdal/AdK_force/README.md

 ## Data

-Each directory contains two versions of data files:
+Each subdirectory contains two versions of data files and corresponding plotting scripts:

 1. Raw data files with names starting with 'raw_' and ending with '.dat'
 2. Readable data files with names starting with 'readable_' and ending with '.md'

+please refer to the readable data.

+The dataset comprises three types of data:

 ### turnover rate

 Turnover rate values obtained from simulations.
-For details, please refer to README.md in turnover_rate/

 ### MFPT
 The Mean First Passage Time (MFPT) calculated from short trajectories.